MUSL212 Principal Lesson IV

 - IV.
 Prerequisites

-- Students must be registered for both Music Theory and Ear Training course sequences and an MUSE ensemble course.
+- For Music majors only: Students must be registered for both Music Theory and Ear Training course sequences and an MUSE ensemble course.

 - V. Other Pertinent Information